-Rationale Recommendations The depth of floodwater around a structure is by far Mitigation measures such as elevation and wet the most critical element to be considered in floodproofing are not economically effective for planning and designing flood proofing measures.
-The very deep flood depths greater than 12 feet. floodwater depth largely determines the strength Source USACE .
-Dry floodproofing is not and stability requirements for the structure as a recommended where the depth of water under whole and for individual structural elements below base flood conditions is greater than 3 feet and the design flood level.
-Source: USACE. base flood velocities exceed 5 feet per second.
-Source FEMA .
+The depth of floodwater around a structure is by far the most critical element to be considered in planning and designing flood proofing measures.
+The floodwater depth largely determines the strength and stability requirements for the structure as a whole and for individual structural elements below the design flood level.
+Source: USACE.

 A building's flood depth and distance from the flooding source determine a structure's unique flood risk and associated premium.